top of page

 Representative Dailey-Provost’s policy objectives and fervor are centered around a diverse array of critical issues, including the enhancement of health outcomes, advocacy for LGBTQ+ rights and protections, championing disability rights, addressing the opioid crisis, improving the state's medical cannabis program, promoting air quality and environmental preservation, advancing education, advocating for restorative justice, and safeguarding our robust voting rights.

-Representative Dailey-Provost and her family make their home in the Avenues neighborhood.
-Her educational background includes a bachelor's degree in business from the University of Utah's David Eccles School of Business and an MBA earned from Westminster University's Gore School of Business.
-Embracing the exceptional quality of life that Utah offers, Jen and her family relish the remarkable access to the great outdoors that the state provides.
+Rep. JDP and her family make their home in the Avenues neighborhood.
+Embracing the exceptional quality of life that Utah offers, Jen and her family relish the remarkable access to the great outdoors that our beautiful state boasts.
 She nurtures her passions for skiing and running, but also enjoys hiking, biking, camping, reading, and knitting cozy things.

 COMMITTEES